 \end{conjecture}

-This paper is devoted to the proof of Theorem \ref{main-result}, which is based on a direct computation of both (co)homologies.
-The structure of the paper is as follows.
-In Section 2 we establish the notation and basic numerical and combinatorial invariants of plane curve singularities which will be used throughout the paper.
+The paper is structured as follows.
+In Section 2 we establish the notation and basic numerical and combinatorial invariants of plane curve singularities that will be used throughout the paper.
 In Section 3 we determine the connected components of the contact loci in terms of the resolution graph of $C$, and we study their topology.
 This essentially solves the embedded Nash problem \cite[\S 1.3]{budur2022nash}, \cite[Remark 2.8]{ein2004} for plane curves, generalizing \cite[Theorem 1.21]{budur2022nash}.
-In Section 4 we study the degeneration properties of the McLean spectral sequence \cite[Proposition 6.3]{bobadilla2022}, \cite[Appendix C]{mclean2019} of $\varphi^m$, which converges to $\mathrm{HF}_\bullet(\varphi^m,+)$.
-We perform a deformation $\dphi$ of the monodromy iterate $\varphi^m$ in a way that makes the McLean spectral sequence of $\dphi$ degenerate at the first page.
-Since the Floer homology is invariant under isotopies, this computes the Floer homology of $\varphi^m$.
+In Section 4 we study the degeneration properties of the McLean spectral sequence \cite[Proposition 6.3]{bobadilla2022}, \cite[App.
+C]{mclean2019} of $\varphi^m$, which converges to $\mathrm{HF}_\bullet(\varphi^m,+)$.
+We deform the monodromy iterate $\varphi^m$ in a way that makes the McLean spectral sequence of the deformed map $\dphi$ degenerate at the first page.
+By invariance under isotopies, this computes the Floer homology of $\varphi^m$.
 Finally, in Section 5 we prove Theorem \ref{main-result} by comparing the results of Sections 3 and 4.